3D

 - better support for VS3.0 ('whole mesh is planar' fix);

-- vertex and pixel shaders disassembly is saved properly for DirectX 8 apps;
+- vertex and pixel shaders disassembly is saved properly for DirectX

 - better FOV determination;